 When Do You Have to Pay Termination Payments?

-However, the Courts look at the legislation (which overrides the Awards) which provides that all payments due to an employee on termination are payable on the employee’s last day of employment.
+However, the Courts look at the legislation (which overrides the Awards).
+The legislation states that all termination payments must be paid on the employee’s last day of employment.

 What amounts form part of an employee's final pay?